Theories propounded under the heading of ontology have

 constants wholly depends upon the axioms or rules of the system

-with supernatural qualities like gods and demons, because the
+being and entities with supernatural qualities like gods and demons,

-suggestion is that they have the same ontological status as
+because the suggestion is that they have an ontological status no

-human beings or people and the other things of the 'natural'
+different from that of human beings or people and the other things of the

-After having made these inventories the next step is to study
+After having made these inventories the next step is to lay bare the

-the possible inconsistences in the constructional or ontological
+possible inconsistences in the constructional or ontological system, and

-system, and the possible elimination of certain categories,
+to consider the possible elimination of certain categories, postulates,

 theory of truth, the criterion of simplicity or parsimony